-The first time you describe a place, simply make sure that you give the reader enough detail to be able to picture it fully in her mind.
+The first time you describe a particular location, paint the full picture for the reader.
+I don’t mean that you have to write pages and pages of description.
+In fact, you shouldn’t.
+Simply give the reader enough detail to be able to picture it fully in his or her mind.

 If you describe a creepy Gothic mansion in the opening chapter, for example, “remind” them of that description when you return to the mansion in Chapter 4…

-So if you mentioned the gargoyles and crooked chimneys in the original description, mentioning those two things again will remind the readers of all the other details you described (but that you’re not now repeating).
+So if you mentioned the gargoyles and the crooked chimneys in the original description, mentioning those two things again will remind the readers of all the other details you described (but that you’re not now repeating).

 A well-described, multi-dimensional setting is important in a novel.
 The way you achieve it is by…

 Understanding that setting encompasses far more than mere bricks and mortar.

 Taking the time to get to know your setting before you start to write.
 (But not too much time.
 Concentrate on those unique, telling details that truly set something apart.)